1. Safety and wellbeing for you and your children

 Child Safety Programmes are for children who have experienced, seen, or heard, family violence.
 The sessions are usually held once a week as individual or group sessions.

-They help children to understand the family violence they’ve experienced and find better ways to cope.
-The programmes help the child put in place age-appropriate safety and wellbeing strategies, including what to do if they feel unsafe.
+They help children to understand and work through the effects of family violence and strengthen their wellbeing.
+The programmes help the child put in place age-appropriate safety and wellbeing strategies, including what to do or who to talk to if they feel unsafe.

 Children aged 3 to 17 years of age can attend a Child Safety Programme:

-• If they’re protected by an existing Protection Order — it doesn’t matter if it was granted by the Family Court or the Criminal Court or if it’s a Temporary or Final Order.
+• If they’re protected by an existing Protection Order — whether it was granted by the Family Court or the Criminal Court or if it’s a temporary or final order.

 • At any time after the Protection Order has been granted and while it’s in place.
 Children can attend a safety programme more than once.